 - Accepted identity change immediately (weeks, not months)

-- Started experimenting with AI tools daily
+- Started pushing AI tools to 100% automation capacity

-- Reframed their value around human+AI collaboration
+- Reframed their value around system design and architectural thinking